phalcon/blog/_posts/2019-09-01-interview-with-phalconphp-creator-andrés-gutiérrez.md

 ### What do you consider to be Phalcon's weak point?

-In general terms, being written in C is both it’s strongest and weakest points.
-Finding collaborators that had the necessary skills to contribute to the core of the framework wasn’t and still isn’t an easy task.
+In general terms, being written in C is both it's strongest and weakest points.
+Finding collaborators that had the necessary skills to contribute to the core of the framework wasn't and still isn't an easy task.
 Now with Phalcon 2.0 being written in Zephir the number of collaborators has increased and I am quite happy for it.

 ### What would you say is the greatest value that Phalcon has brought to the PHP community?

 In its conception Phalcon was an out of the box idea, to propose a different way of doing things.
-Three years ago performance wasn’t such a big deal as it is today.
+Three years ago performance wasn't such a big deal as it is today.
 I think Phalcon has contributed and influenced in this sense, in helping the developer to quickly and easily construct web sites and PHP applications, taking into account the performance of the framework.

 ### When do you expect to launch Phalcon 2.0?